run-house/runhouse/docs/tutorials/quick-start-local.rst

 .. parsed-literal::
     :class: code-output

-    INFO | 2024-02-26 22:14:53.460361 | Writing out function to /Users/caroline/Documents/runhouse/notebooks/docs/get_pid_fn.py.
+    INFO | 2024-02-26 22:14:53.460361 | Because this function is defined in a notebook, writing it out to a file to make it importable.
 Please make sure the function does not rely on any local variables, including imports (which should be moved inside the function body).
+Functions defined in Python files can be used normally.
     INFO | 2024-02-26 22:14:53.523591 | Sending module get_pid to local Runhouse daemon